LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 discuss the Scrum process of the last Sprint.
 There should be discussed what was good and what was bad.
 There have to be decided what steps will be donne to improve the production cycle.

+It should take place after the Review.

+No PC's are allowed.

 After the retrospective a new Sprint starts with the Sprint Planning Meeting.